 - Making materially false or misleading statements, or failure to disclose material information on the application for Written Consent.

-Appeal Process - How do I appeal a Notice of Denial?
-Applicants who have received a notice of denial may request a hearing in writing, within 60 days after the issue of the notice.
+Applicants who have received an order of denial may request a hearing in writing, within 60 days after the issue of the order.
 The written request must be submitted by the Prohibited Person and include: